holunda-io/camunda-bpm-taskpool/docs/developer-guide/project-setup.md

 ### Trigger a deploy

-WARNING: This operation requires special permissions.
+!!! warning  This operation requires special permissions.

 Currently, CI allows for deployment of artifacts to Maven Central and is executed using github actions.
 This means, that a push to `master` branch will start the corresponding build job, and if successful the